Will I Be Next? is about the quest to find a cure for Alzheimer’s disease as told by human research subjects in a

 Therese Barry-Tanner has been a participant in the WRAP study for more than ten years.
 Therese understands Alzheimer’s disease at an intimate level.
 She assisted her father in caring for her mother with the disease.
 Later she advocated for her mother fiercely at a nursing home —her mother was unable to speak for herself.
 Therese lost her mother to Alzheimer’s disease in November of 2008.
 Will I Be Next? began as Therese’s idea in 2011.
 Therese hopes that Will I Be Next? will bring the audience through the emotional journey and difficult decisions that are made when a loved one lives with or dies from Alzheimer’s disease.
 The film, Therese hopes, will share the experience of being a human research subject, and that it will offer an inside look at the people who are working to find a cure.
 Therese has worked in the healthcare industry for over 30 years and has 20+ years in project and program management.
 She recently was a program leader for implementation of the Affordable Care Act for Humana, Inc. and is now leading that company’s efforts to achieve Physician Quality Certification by the National Committee for Quality Assurance (NCQA).

 Godoy was Line Producer for the Oscar-nominated documentary short, The Last Truck by Steven Bognar & Julia Reichert (HBO); and Line Producer for Bognar and Reichert’s Emmy Award-winning documentary about children with cancer, A Lion in the House (Independent Lens/PBS).
 She was the Cincinnati cinematographer for Election Day by Katy Chevigny (POV/PBS); a cinematographer for the short docs Making Morning Star and Sparkle (Lifecasters/PBS) both by Bognar & Reichert; and a shooter for Andrea Torrice’s Trees in Trouble: Saving America’s Urban Forests (PBS/NETA).
 Her documentary about creative aging, Do Not Go Gently, co-produced with Eileen Littig, is airing for the 10th consecutive year on PBS stations through American Public Television.
 The film received a National Media Award from the American Society of Aging.
-For the past seven years Godoy has been shooting Rebirth of Over-the-Rhine, a narrative documentary about change in Cincinnati’s historic core, as told from multiple points of view.
+For the past seven years Godoy has been shooting Rebirth of Over-the-Rhine, a vérité documentary about change in Cincinnati’s historic core, as told from multiple points of view.